 BR: (?) down, and stayed in bed

-our n[ight] [t] does not occur in the RS.
+our (n[ight]_ FS [t] does not occur in the RS.
 There is no evidence of any articulation towards the high front vowel in [I], and with the time period extending a little longer than a shortened cut [I] that could occur before consonant, I won’t claim [I] as a possibility.

-mother/murder op[en all n]ight [m] comes at [l n]. [rd]/[th] occurs at FS [n].
-It sounds most like murder, however, audio quality could mask sounds, and [mother] is a possibility.
+mother/murder (op[en all n]ight) [m] comes at [l n]. [rd]/[th] occurs at FS [n].
+It sounds most like murder, however, audio quality could mask sounds, and [mother] should be considered possible.

-walked eye[s op]en The labial op] gives a sense of [wa].
-The FS[ [s] provides the [ed] ending (this can occur in the RS).
+walked (eye[s op]en) The labial [op] gives a sense of [wa].
+The FS [s] provides the [ed] ending (this can occur in RS).

 hear [lay] some aspiration occurs, and [r] is perceived at [l].